-''' RequestUpdateStatus requestUpdateStatus = RequestUpdateStatus.create(); requestUpdateStatus .setApplicationName(lcaConfiguration.getClientName()); requestUpdateStatus.setControlStatus(ApplicationStatus.Running.asInteger()); '''
+''' RequestUpdateStatus requestUpdateStatus = RequestUpdateStatus.create(); requestUpdateStatus.setApplicationName(lcaProtocol.getClientName()); requestUpdateStatus.setControlStatus(ApplicationStatus.Running.asInteger()); lcaProtocol.send(requestUpdateStatus); '''

-The LCA will not return an event when you change the application status.
+The LCA does not return an event when you change the application status.
 So for this particular task, you will not need any more code.